2009 - 2012: MA Degree Programme Director, Sociology

 Ethnographic areas: the north of England (South Yorkshire; Cheshire); Labrador.

-I have recently published a monograph entitled Ageing Selves and Everyday Life in the North of England: Years in the Making with Manchester University Press and co-edited a volume entitled Animals and Science: From Colonial Encounters to the Biotech Industry with Maggie Bolton (Aberdeen).
+My research monograph Ageing Selves and Everyday Life in the North of England: Years in the Making was recently reviewed in Times Higher Education.
+I have also co-edited a volume entitled Animals and Science: From Colonial Encounters to the Biotech Industry with Maggie Bolton (Aberdeen).

-I am also currently at work on projects that develop my interests in ageing and in place:
+I am also currently involved in projects that develop my interests in ageing and in place:

 2011-2013 "Reflecting Beauty: Transnational Understandings of Ageing Bodies, Beauty and Emotions" with Dr Mónica Moreno Figueroa and Dane Whitehurst.
 Funded by the HaSS Faculty Research Fund.